 How Exercises Compare

-The following table contains the approximate caloric expenditure in a 30 minute period of exercise for a person weighing 68kg for various exercises and intensity of work.
+The following table, adapted from McArdle (2000), contains the approximate caloric expenditure in a 30 minute period of exercise for a person weighing 68kg for various exercises and intensity of work.
 Add 10% for every 7kg over 68kg and deduct 10% for every 7kg under 68kg

 The following references provide additional information on this topic: